web-ridge/gqlgen-sqlboiler/README.md

 go run convert_plugin.go
 ```

-For file contents of that program see bottom of this readme you can chose whether to generate the graphql schema itself too
+For file contents and options of `convert_plugin.go`